ARISE-Initiative/robosuite/README.md

 ![gallery of_environments](resources/gallery.png)

-**Surreal Robotics Suite** is a tookit and simulation benchmark powered by the [MuJoCo physics engine](http://mujoco.org/) for reproducible robotics research.
+**robosuite** is a tookit and simulation benchmark powered by the [MuJoCo physics engine](http://mujoco.org/) for reproducible robotics research.
 The current release concentrates on reinforcement learning for robot manipulation.
 This library is designed to smoothly interoperate with the [Surreal Distributed Reinforcement Learning Framework](https://github.com/SurrealAI/Surreal).

 Reinforcement learning has been a powerful and generic tool in robotics.
 Reinforcement learning combined with deep neural networks, i.e., *deep reinforcement learning* (DRL), has achieved some exciting successes in a variety of robot control problems.
 However, the challenges of reproducibility and replicability in DRL and robotics have impaired research progress.
 Our goal is to provide an accessible set of benchmarking tasks that facilitates a fair and rigorus evaluation and improves our understanding of new methods.

 This framework was originally developed since late 2017 by researchers in [Stanford Vision and Learning Lab](http://svl.stanford.edu/) (SVL) as an internal tool for robot learning research.
 Today it is actively maintained and used for robotics research projects in SVL.

-This release of Surreal Robotics Suite contains a set of benchmarking manipulation tasks and a modularized design of APIs for building new environments.
+This release of robosuite contains a set of benchmarking manipulation tasks and a modularized design of APIs for building new environments.
 We highlight these primary features below:

 * [**standardized tasks**](robosuite/environments): a set of single-arm and bimanual manipulation tasks of large diversity and varying complexity.
 * [**procedural generation**](robosuite/models): modularized APIs for programmatically creating new scenes and new tasks as a combinations of robot models, arenas, and parameterized 3D objects;